Any time Rincewind proudly declares his own cowardice and/or uselessness.

 Ridcully's Brain Bleach reaction to learning how much sex is involved in everyday things.

-"I used to like walking about on a spring morning.
+"I used to like walking through the woods on a nice spring morning, Stibbons.
 You're telling me the trees were at it like knives the whole time?!"